AngleProtocol/merkl-docs/distribute-with-merkl/manage-a-point-program.md

 Therefore, to run a point program with Merkl, you’ll need a token that serves as the distribution unit when instructing the system what to track.

-Merkl provides a template [PointToken.sol](https://github.com/AngleProtocol/merkl-contracts/blob/main/contracts/partners/tokenWrappers/PointToken.sol)for such mock tokens.
+Merkl provides a template [PointToken.sol](https://github.com/AngleProtocol/merkl-contracts/blob/main/contracts/partners/tokenWrappers/PointToken.sol) for such mock tokens.
 For any point campaign, we can also deploy and mint a mock point token for you on the chain of your choice (typically a low-cost chain).
 For your mock token, you can also configure:

 - The token’s name and symbol
 - The logo you’d like to use